ssoudan/edisonIsThePilot/DESIGN.md

 The compass is sensitive to angular variation though the gyroscope can help to compensate for that.
 The compass is also sensitive to the alignment with the movement direction.
-The GPS does not provide a meaningful heading when the speed is not enough.
+The GPS does not provide a meaningful heading when the speed is too low.

 #### 1.3.2 HMC5883L